Stellify-Software-Ltd/stellify/README.md

 ## License

-The stellify framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Stellify is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Learn more

-If you would like to learn more about [Stellify](https://stellisoft.com/) then you can read the comprehensive [documentation](https://stellisoft.com/stellify/documentation) on our website and also subsribe to our [YouTube channel](https://www.youtube.com/@stellisoft).
+If you would like to learn more about [Stellify](https://stellisoft.com/) then you can read the comprehensive [documentation](https://stellisoft.com/stellify/documentation) on our website and also subscribe to our [YouTube channel](https://www.youtube.com/@stellisoft).